 AR gets more real in iOS 12 and receives even more real-world applications.
 Major businesses and developers have already created apps to preview things in your apartment before buying them, visualize human anatomy, or chase dinosaurs down your street.
 And now augmented reality objects better reflect the surroundings and can be shared via Messages or Mail.

 The new Measure app lets you see the dimensions of objects by looking at them through your iPhone’s camera.
 A less sexy use for AR than games and learning apps, but boy, is it helpful!
 No more wondering if that rug is the right size — just point your phone at it and know.

 Q: Who can upgrade to Apple iOS 12?

 A: Basically, if your iPhone can run iOS 11, it can be upgraded to iOS 12.
 Compatible devices include iPhone 5s to iPhone X; iPads from iPad mini 2 to 12.9-inch iPad Pro 2nd generation; and iPod Touch 6th generation.
 Here’s the full list of upgradable devices if you want to make sure.

 That’s all folks, hope this post cleared away any confusion you had about Apple iOS 12.
 There’s even more to the new system than what's listed above, so our verdict is: definitely worth installing!
-Give iOS 12 a try and let us know what you think on our Facebook page.
+Give iOS 12 a try and let us know what you think.